Terri’s Stage 3A Relapsed KRAS+ Non-Small Cell Lung Cancer Story

-Within the KRAS Kickers, we do have other patients that are from colorectal and pancreatic, but because I’m from the lung community, I’m most familiar with that.
+Within the KRAS Kickers, we do have other patients that are from colorectal and pancreatic.
+Because I’m from the lung community, I’m most familiar with that.
 The largest group of people in the group has lung cancer.

 Exciting new treatment possibilities for KRAS+ lung cancer

-Three years into my diagnosis, I found out that I have KRAS, and it’s K-R-A-S. KRAS was one of the very first mutations that they found that caused cancer and it was 40 years ago.
+3 years into my diagnosis, I found out that I have KRAS, and it’s K-R-A-S. KRAS was one of the very first mutations that they found that caused cancer, and it was 40 years ago.

 Just recently, they have found out that there’s a way that it could be drugged.
 We’re going to be able to take a target, and we’re going to be able to do something along the lines of possibly taking just a pill.

-But after 40 years, for the first time, they’ve actually made progress, and they’re going to be able to do something.
+But after 40 years, for the first time, they’ve actually made progress.
+They’re going to be able to do something.
 I’m having a hard time sitting still.

-We’re the KRAS Kickers and that’s what we do.
-We help connect the patients with the most current information that there is around KRAS, and the KRAS Kickers are that sweet spot in the Oreo that brings those two areas together.
+We’re the KRAS Kickers, and that’s what we do.
+We help connect the patients with the most current information that there is around KRAS.
+The KRAS Kickers are that sweet spot in the Oreo that brings those 2 areas together.

 I’m here today because of research.
 My mom’s not here today because there wasn’t the research that we needed today.
 What we’re going to be here tomorrow is a result of what it is we learn today.

 I went into this space not knowing what’s involved or what’s engaged in any sort of a clinical trial or research.
 It’s scary and confusing.

 Now that I’ve actually learned about it, I have learned that you’re really treated well, but you’re treated to either standard of care or the experimental drugs.